GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     return `null` for that file.
 Supported checksum types are `NONE`, `CRC32C` and `MD5`

+*   `fs.gs.cloud.logging.enable` (default: `false`)

+    If `true`, exports Cloud Storage Connector logs to GCP Logging service.The service account used by the connector must have `roles/logging.logWriter` IAM permission in the GCP project for this feature to work.
+    The logs will be labelled with log name `gcs-connector` suffixed with the value of `fs.gs.application.name.suffix` if set.
+For example, if `fs.gs.application.name.suffix` is set to `my-app`, the log name will be `gcs-connector-my-app`.

 *   `fs.gs.status.parallel.enable` (default: `true`)

     If `true`, executes Cloud Storage object requests in `FileSystem`'s